What Percentile Is 17 cm Erect? Your Result Based on Clinical Data

 Why This Number Varies Depending on the Source

-- Self reported data inflates the perceived average surveys where men measure themselves produce a mean closer to 15.7 cm (6.2 inches), making 17 cm appear less exceptional than clinician measured data shows it to be.
+Self reported data inflates the perceived average.
+Surveys where men measure themselves produce a mean closer to 15.7 cm (6.2 inches), making 17 cm appear less exceptional than clinician measured data shows it to be.

-- Regional and demographic variation exists Veale 2015 pooled data across nationalities some regional studies report slightly different means, though no large scale clinician measured study contradicts the broad normal distribution shape.
+Regional and demographic variation exists.
+Veale 2015 pooled data across nationalities, some regional studies report slightly different means, though no large scale clinician measured study contradicts the broad normal distribution shape.

 Common Questions

-Q: What percentile is 17 cm erect?
-A: Based on Veale et al. 2015 clinician measured data, 17 cm erect corresponds to a Z score of approximately 2.34, placing it at the 95th percentile.
-This means 17 cm exceeds the recorded erect length of roughly 95 out of 100 men in the study population.
+A: Based on Veale et al. 2015 clinician measured data, 17 cm erect corresponds to a Z score of approximately 2.34, placing it at the 99th percentile.
+This means 17 cm exceeds the recorded erect length of roughly 99 out of 100 men in the study population.

-Q: Is 17 cm a good size?
 A: Statistically, 17 cm erect is well above the clinician measured average of 13.12 cm.
-It sits at the 95th percentile in the Veale 2015 dataset.
+It sits at approximately the 99th percentile in the Veale 2015 dataset.
 Clinical research does not establish a correlation between erect length and sexual satisfaction or function, so percentile rank reflects statistical position only.

-Q: What is the difference between 16 cm and 17 cm in percentile terms?
-A: Both measurements sit close together in percentile terms 16 cm is approximately the 96th percentile and 17 cm approximately the 95th percentile using Veale 2015 parameters.
-The small difference reflects the shape of the normal distribution in this measurement range, where each centimeter represents a meaningful but not dramatic percentile shift.
+A: The two measurements sit further apart than a single centimeter might suggest.
+16 cm is approximately the 96th percentile and 17 cm is approximately the 99th percentile using Veale 2015 parameters.
+This reflects the shape of the normal distribution in this measurement range, where each additional centimeter represents an accelerating percentile jump the further above the mean you go.

-Q: Does body fat affect a 17 cm erect measurement?
 A: A pubic fat pad can conceal shaft length, meaning a man with a larger body fat deposit may have a true bone pressed erect length longer than a non bone pressed measurement shows.
-The clinical standard and the one used in the Veale 2015 dataset is bone pressed measurement, which accounts for this by pressing the ruler firmly to the pubic bone.
+The clinical standard, and the one used in the Veale 2015 dataset, is bone pressed measurement, which accounts for this by pressing the ruler firmly to the pubic bone.

 Try the Penis Size Calculator

-The Penis Size Calculator converts any erect or flaccid measurement into a precise percentile rank using Veale et al. 2015 clinical data the same dataset behind this page.
+The Penis Size Calculator converts any erect or flaccid measurement into a precise percentile rank using Veale et al. 2015 clinical data, the same dataset behind this page.
 It covers erect length, flaccid length, erect circumference, and flaccid circumference in both centimeters and inches.
 Enter your numbers and find out instantly.